Skip to main content

 Festive

-Deep-fried dumplings made from flour, egg, milk, saffron, cardamom, sugar.
-Crispy outside, soft inside, soaked in date syrup or sugar syrup.
-Served during Ramadan and special occasions.
-Similar to Persian zoolbia.
-Represents Gulf sweet-frying traditions.
+Deep-fried dumplings of flour, egg, milk, saffron, cardamom, and sugar, crisp on the outside and soft within, then soaked in date or sugar syrup.
+They come out at Ramadan and on special occasions, and they're close cousins of the Persian zoolbia.

 vegetarianContains: WheatContains: EggsContains: Dairy